By Deborah Goonan

 Some states, such as Ohio, require a judicial process before the Association can collect rent from a tenant.
 Either way, a notice letter can catch a tenant by surprise.

 There are other ways the tenant may be forced to pay for the misdeeds of the unit owner-landlord.
 For example, in some states, the law also allows an Association to prohibit both owner and tenant access to amenities in the event of financial delinquency by an owner.
-Some leases include a requirement that the tenant will pay the owner’s maintenance fees.
-(See this article, numbers 2 and 3 on the list, that outlines how Associations can “get tough” about collecting past due assessments from owners.)
-So, as a tenant, you might not be able to use that sparkling pool, the exercise equipment, or the game room until and unless the owner regains good standing with the Association.
+Some leases include a requirement that the tenant will pay the owner’s maintenance fees. ( So, as a tenant, you might not be able to use that sparkling pool, the exercise equipment, or the game room until and unless the owner regains good standing with the Association.
 Seems unfair, especially if your rent was supposed to include those perks.
 This is simply not an issue in an apartment community, without a unit owner as the go-between.

 Bottom Line: Choose Carefully